 I suppose this needs a better title, one that definitively sets it apart from traditional marketing approaches and practices.

-I learned market strategy from one of the true masters, Regis McKenna.
+Regis McKenna, one of the true masters of Marketing, taught me much about how to approach marketing and strategy.
 Back in the 1980s, the process Regis’ consulting firm devised was dubbed CRUSH (no acronym, just crush the competition”).
 It was created as a fast, hyper-focused market strategy process that could be implemented for a client quickly (I believe it was for Apple, in fact, and I think they had a deadline of only a couple weeks).

 But, all of the parts of the CRUSH process are just as relevant today as they were so many decades ago.
 In fact, they are much more advanced than the typically sad state of “state-of-the-art” marketing taught in business schools and practiced in organizations worldwide.
 Some marketers now refer to the first part of this process as STEEP (standing for the Social, Technological, Economic, Environmental, and Political lenses applied during the process).
 Regardless of what it’s called, business professionals need to modernize their strategy and adopt the CRUSH process.